syedrakib/RSF-AccessControl/README.md

 # Summary

-- Any privilege that has been defined explicitly for a specific user, will override whatever role he/she is a part of - role of the user does not matter if an explicit privilege has been assigned to that user for the action
+- Any privilege that has been defined explicitly for a specific user, will override whatever role he/she is a part of - role of the user does not matter if an explicit privilege has been assigned to that user for an action
-- A user (or a role) can be disallowed some actions while being allowed the same actions upon fulfilling certain known conditions
+- A user (or a role) can be completely allowed/disallowed some actions or be allowed on certain conditions only
-- A user (or a role) can also be allowed some actions while being disallowed the same actions under certain known conditions
-- Whenever a combination of role/user/action/condition is used which is particularly unknown to the PermissionsConfiguration object, it will return `False` when queried with `is_allowed()`.
+- Whenever a combination of role/user/action is used which is particularly unknown to the PermissionsConfiguration object, it will return `False` when queried with `is_allowed()`.
 - There are no automatic heirarchies enforced in any way (such as manager can do whatever a user can, a user can do whatever an intern can etc).
-You are expected to set the privileges for every action for every role / user explicitly.
+You are expected to set the privileges for every action for every role/user explicitly.

 # Important note

-RSF-Pyrmissions does not keep record of which user has which role, which role has higher privileges than other roles etc. When you use this library in your project, it is expected that your project will keep the important records of which user has which role and who is above whom and what not.
-Your project will determine which user is trying to perform what action, whether the user is fulfiling a condition or not etc. RSF-Pyrmissions will only let you know if `a_user` with `a_role` trying to perform `an_action` with `a_condition` (or without `a_condition`) is allowed to perform that action or not - simple, no strings attached, ridiculously straight forward.
+RSF-Pyrmissions does not keep record of which user has which role, which role has higher privileges than other roles etc. When you use this simple library in your python project, it is expected that your project will keep the important records of which user has which role and who is above whom and what not.

+Your project will determine which user is trying to perform what action, whether the user is fulfiling a condition or not etc. RSF-Pyrmissions will only let you know if `a_user` with `a_role` trying to perform `an_action` is allowed (or disallowed) to perform that action with (or without) a `condition` - simple, no strings attached, ridiculously straight forward.